|How We Can Help You||12 FAQs for Clients||What to Keep||10 Tips: How to Choose an Estate Sale Service|

 A - Not at all.
-We have worked with clients from Alaska to Arizona, from California to Canada, from Maryland to Mexico.
+We have worked with clients from Alaska to Arizona, from California to Canada to Costa Rica, from Maryland to Mexico.
 No matter where you live, you can easily follow our progress by checking the website's "Next Sale" section.
 We post descriptive details & new photos almost every day while preparing your sale & we respond to your questions via email, text or phone immediately.

 Q#5 - I just signed your contract to have an estate sale in two weeks.
 What do I do now?

 A - All we really ask is that you remove everything from the house that you want to keep.
 If that is absolutely impossible, put the items that you do not want sold in a closet or bedroom that can be sealed off during the sale - & then let us do our work.
 Just focus on what you want to keep - it really is that simple:

 The service we provide is all-inclusive.
 Our staff will deal with it all - from replacing burned out light bulbs to removing address tags from luggage, from individually pricing each item of clothing to taking what doesn't sell to charity, from researching each book to auctioning the exceptional titles.